zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

  While the plain Java enabler library can be used in REST API projects based on SpringFramework or Spring Boot framework, it is not recommended to use this enabler in projects which depend on SpringCloud Netflix components.
  While Eureka's final configuration of a discoverable service is the same regardless of the method that is used, configuration settings for the API ML enablers and SpringCloud Eureka Client are different.
 Using the two configuration settings in combination makes the result state of the discovery registry unpredictable.

-## Configuring your REST service for on-boarding on API ML discovery service
+## Configuring your REST service for onboarding with the API ML Discovery service

-In the following sections we identify the parameters by their _YAML_ notation using '.' convention.
+In the following sections we identify the parameters by their _YAML_ notation using the dot `.` convention.
 Additionally, the corresponding _XML_ path is provided in parentheses.

 The configuration parameters belong to one of the following groups: